z3nth10n/z3nth10n.github.io/_posts/2019-04-03-4-ways-extact-content-vmdk-vm-totally-dead.md

 ## **Wait, what a VMDK actually is?**

 Well, first, let’s look under the VMDK hood.
 Each disk consists of two smaller files: the descriptor and the flat file.
 The former is nothing more than a text file viewable in any text editor.
 The descriptor keeps such parameters as IDS, virtual hardware version, and disk geometry.
-The *flat.vmdk file, in its turn, is where the VM data reside.
-In Datastore browser, both the descriptor and the *flat.vmdk are displayed as a single VMDK volume.
+The &#x2A;flat.vmdk file, in its turn, is where the VM data reside.
+In Datastore browser, both the descriptor and the &#x2A;flat.vmdk are displayed as a single VMDK volume.

 [![](http://www.vmwareblog.org/wp-content/uploads/2018/09/1.png)](http://www.vmwareblog.org/wp-content/uploads/2018/09/1.png)